Kimskogfelter/Dala-signal-konsult-ab/README.md

 - used [https://blog.hubspot.com/website/center-div-css#center-div-css] to center the informations text div
 - code for the hero slide was taken from [https://www.youtube.com/watch?v=Ef8LxpRPGRA]
 - code for the meta tags for the search engines results are from the Love Running project [https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git]

+#### All the thanks to the lovely students on slack for helping out when needed and my tutor Ronan for being so supportive and helpfull